Affine Grassmannians and the geometric Satake in mixed characteristic

-By an \emph{fpqc algebraic space}, we mean an algebraic space that is an fpqc sheaf\footnote{The author was informed by de Jong, who attributed to Gabber, that every algebraic space is an fpqc sheaf.
-However, it seems that no written proof is available at the moment.}.
-We denote by $\on{AlgSp}_k$ the category of fpqc algebraic spaces.
+We denote by $\on{AlgSp}_k$ the category of algebraic spaces.
 We have full embeddings $\on{Sch}_k\subset\on{AlgSp}_k\subset\on{Sp}_k$, where the second inclusion follows from a theorem of Gabber which says algebraic spaces are fpqc sheaves (see \cite[Tag03W8]{St}).

 \begin{rmk} In literature as \cite{Kn, LMB}, it sometimes requires that $X$ is quasi-separated, i.e. the diagonal $X\to X\times X$ is quasi-compact.
-It is shown in \cite[Theorem(A.4)]{LMB} and \cite[Tag03W8]{St} that in the presence of quasi-separatedness assumption (which will always be the case in the examples we consider in the paper), algebraic spaces are fpqc sheaves, so belong to $\on{AlgSp}_k$. \end{rmk}
+We prefer not to make this additional assumption. \end{rmk}

-A map $f:\mF\to \mG$ of $k$-spaces is called representable if for every affine scheme $T$, $\mF\times_{\mG}T$ is represented by an fpqc algebraic space.
+A map $f:\mF\to \mG$ of $k$-spaces is called representable if for every affine scheme $T$, $\mF\times_{\mG}T$ is represented by an algebraic space.
 It is call \emph{fpqc} if in addition $\mF\times_{\mG}T$ is faithfully flat over $T$, and there is a quasi-compact open subset $U$ of $\mF\times_{\mG}T$ that maps surjectively to $T$.
 Recall that fpqc maps are effective epimorphisms in $\on{Sp}_k$.
-I.e. If $U\to X$ is an fpqc map of spaces, then for every space $\mF$, the following diagram is an equalizer
+I.e. if $U\to X$ is an fpqc map of spaces, then for every space $\mF$, the following diagram is an equalizer